Multiscale Fusion for Abnormality Detection and Localization of Distributed Parameter Systems: Multiscale Information Fusion

 The temperature output is a typical distributed variable since the temperature $ T(x,y,t) $ is governed by the PDE in (\ref{equ:PDE}).
 In addition, temperatures measured from different cells would affect each other, i.e., there is a spatial coupling between them.
-Due to the spatiotemporal coupling characteristics of distributed variables, the spatial entropy and temporal entropy should be derived appropriately to describe the system dynamics along spatial and temporal dimensions.
+Due to the spatiotemporal coupling characteristics of distributed variables, the spatial statistic and temporal statistic should be derived appropriately to describe the system dynamics along spatial and temporal dimensions.
 Assume each battery cell is mounted with a temperature sensor.
-The temperature data $ \{T(z_i,t_j)\}_{i=1,j=1}^{N,L} $ measured from battery cells is used for spatiotemporal entropy calculation; $ z_i = [x_i,y_i]^T$ denotes the spatial coordinate of the $ i $-th battery cell.
+The temperature data $ \{T(z_i,t_j)\}_{i=1,j=1}^{N,L} $ measured from battery cells is used for spatiotemporal statistic calculation; $ z_i = [x_i,y_i]^T$ denotes the spatial coordinate of the $ i $-th battery cell.

 Due to the complex couplings of distributed temperature, the space-time separation technique \cite{li2010modeling} is used to extract the spatial and temporal dynamics as follows:

 in which $ Y^k \in \mathbb{R}^{N \times W} $ denotes the temperature data matrix composed of $ \{T(z_i,t_j)\}_{i=1,j=k-W+1}^{N,k} $ with $ W $ representing the window size $ (W \leq k) $; $ Y^k(i,j) \triangleq T(z_i,t_j) $; $ \Phi^k \in \mathbb{R}^{N\times n} $ is the spatial basis function (SBF) matrix; $ \Lambda^k \in \mathbb{R}^{n\times n} $ denote the singular value matrix; $ A^k \in \mathbb{R}^{n\times W} $ represent the temporal coefficient matrix; $ n\leq N $ denotes the model order.
 The detailed derivation of (\ref{equ:space_time-separation}) can be referred to \cite{li2010modeling}.